 How to get rid of ring in toilet

-How to get rid of a toilet ring may not be the easiest question to ask (it’s not great dinner conversation) but it needs to be dealt with and we are going to show you how.
+How to get rid of a toilet ring may not be the easiest question to ask (it’s not a great dinner conversation), but it needs to be dealt with, and we are going to show you how.

-Before we begin it’s important to know why there is a ring in the toilet.
-If you are thinking it is because it’s not on your household cleaning checklist, it’s likely not.
+Before we begin, it’s important to know why there is a ring in the toilet.
+If you think it is because it’s not on your household cleaning checklist, it’s likely not.
 It’s a little more complicated than that.

 What causes toilet bowl ring?

-A ring in your toilet can feel embarrassing because it gives the feel that the house isn’t being cleaned properly.
-When in truth this isn’t a matter of cleanliness as it is of external factors you likely aren’t even aware of!
+A ring in your toilet can feel embarrassing because it gives the feeling that the house isn’t being cleaned properly.
+When in truth, this isn’t a matter of cleanliness as it is of external factors you likely aren’t even aware of!

 The ring in your toilet is caused by one of two factors:

 Hard water: Your toilet bowl can become discolored over time, but it isn’t a reflection of your bathroom cleaning schedule.
 The ring in your toilet is the result of hard water and a mixture of standing water in the bowl coupled with normal usage.

 All water has minerals in it like iron and calcium, but hard water has more than normal minerals in it, and these can stick on the inside of your toilet bowl (and other areas of your house where there is standing water).
 The ring is from the build-up of the waterline and from the water sitting awhile without being flushed.

 Mold and bacteria: This can happen when a toilet isn’t used as often, as is the case with a guest room or basement bathroom.
 Black mold in a toilet can grow quickly if left unattended in the toilet bowl and needs to be handled fast.